 - Having a low-grade brain tumor, which occasionally develops into a higher-grade tumor

-- Working in the synthetic rubber or petroleum refining industries
+- Occupational exposures in the synthetic rubber or petroleum-refining industries

 - Exposure to vinyl chloride or pesticides

-- Progressive cognitive dysfunction—depends on the location of the tumor; problems with vision, language, motor function, or sensation may occur
+- Problems with vision, language, motor function, or sensation may occur

 - Personality changes